RichardHoa/hack-me/README.md

     ```bash
     docker-compose up --build -d db
     ```
-    > **Note:** If you run `docker-compose up --build` without specifying the `db` service, you will see the `app` container start and then crash.
-This is expected behavior in local mode, as we will run the Go server manually on our host machine.

 4.  **Run the Go Server**

     Start the server from the project root.
 You can use either the standard Go command or `air` for live reloading.